alcionai/corso/website/docs/setup/repos.md

 import TOCInline from '@theme/TOCInline';
 import {Version} from '@site/src/corsoEnv';

-A Corso [repository](../concepts#corso-concepts) stores encrypted copies of a Microst 365 tenant's backup data.
+A Corso [repository](../concepts#corso-concepts) stores encrypted copies of a Microsoft 365 tenant's backup data.
 Each repository is configured to store data in an object storage bucket and, optionally, a user-specified prefix within the bucket.
 A repository is only meant to store a single tenant's data but a single object storage bucket can contain multiple repositories if unique `--prefix` options are